True and false discoveries with independent and sequential e-values: When can we expect the merging function to be effective?

 which we will call the \emph{relative (sample) variance} of $\mathbf{e}$, is a dimensionless quantity in the interval $[0,1]$.
 When $\mathbf{e}=0$, we set $\rvar(\mathbf{e}):=0$.
 The relative variance is zero if and only if all $e_i$ coincide, and it is 1 if and only if all $e_i$ but one are zero.

 Using the notion of relative variance, we can rewrite \eqref{eq:identity} as

-We can see the method of this paper based on $U_2$ has a potential for improving on the method of \cite{Vovk/Wang:arXiv1912b}, but the best it can achieve is squaring the entries of the discovery matrix.
-An entry is squared if the multiset of e-values on which the infimum in the algorithm of \cite{Vovk/Wang:arXiv1912b} is attained consists of a single value.
-Otherwise we suffer as the e-values become more diverse.
+We can see that the method of this paper based on $U_2$ has a potential for improving on the $U_1$ method of \cite{Vovk/Wang:2023}, but the best it can achieve is squaring the entries of the discovery matrix.
+An entry of a discovery matrix based on $U_1$ is squared when we replace $U_1$ by $U_2$ if the multiset of e-values on which the min in \eqref{eq:algorithm} is attained (for $F:=U_1$) consists of a single value.
+Otherwise the discovery matrix based on $U_2$ suffers as the e-values become more diverse.